FDA vaccine advisers recommend updating COVID shots

 The big picture: The daylong meeting of the Vaccines and Related Biological Products Advisory Committee stood out for its measured tone after more than a year of dramatic changes to federal vaccine policy under Health Secretary Robert F. Kennedy Jr.

-Driving the news: The XFG strain, also known as "stratus", makes up more than half of all COVID cases in the U.S. and has mutations that could help it evade existing antibodies, federal officials said during Thursday's meeting.
+Driving the news: The XFG strain, also known as "stratus," makes up more than half of all COVID cases in the U.S. and has mutations that could help it evade existing antibodies, federal officials said during Thursday's meeting.

-- Eight of nine members voted in favor of updating the shots to address the variant, with one abstention.
+- 8 of 9 members voted in favor of updating the shots to address the variant, a broad recommendation for COVID shots, emphasizing that vaccination was a personal choice.

-- Members noted a drop off in data to base their decisions on, in contrast to past years.
+- Members noted a drop-off in data to base their decisions on, in contrast to past years.

 Of note: The recommendation covers mRNA vaccines made by Pfizer and Moderna, as well as a Sanofi protein-based shot.